emberjs/guides/source/localizable/tutorial/subroutes.md

-For Super Rentals, we want to be able to display all rentals and allow the user to view additional information for each.
+In addition to displaying a list of rentals, we want to show detailed information for individual rentals.
 To do this, we can generate `rentals` route to display all rentals and a `show` sub-route to display additional information.

 # A Parent Route